Shincheonji Church of Jesus: Legal battle

 With an additional 4,000 cases of COVID-19 within two weeks, and roughly 60% of the total infections nationwide having stemmed from the church, the Seoul city government asked prosecutors to press charges against the religious group's founder and senior members for murder, causing harm, and for violating the Infectious Disease and Control Act.
 Interviews have occurred with all 230,000 members of the religious group and nearly 9,000 were said to be showing symptoms of the virus.

-After a lawsuit was started by the Mayor of Seoul, on 25 February 2020, the Governor of Gyeonggi Province Lee Jae-myung, along with 40 officials, entered the Shincheonji headquarters office and seized about 50 computers after making a forcible entry into the headquarters.
+After a lawsuit was started by the Mayor of Seoul, on February 25, 2020, the Governor of Gyeonggi Province Lee Jae-myung, along with 40 officials, entered the Shincheonji headquarters office and seized about 50 computers after making a forcible entry into the headquarters.
 The authorities checked the list seized during the raid with the one Shincheonji had supplied, and concluded that discrepancies were minor.
 The Seoul City government filed legal complaints to state prosecutors against 12 leaders of the church, accusing the group of homicide, causing harm, and violating the Infectious Disease and Control Act.

-After the outbreak amongst Shincheonji's Daegu branch church in February, 51 Shincheonji-related locations in Daegu have been closed.
+After the outbreak amongst Shincheonji's Daegu branch church in February, 51 Shincheonji-related locations in Daegu were closed.
 Out of this, 14 locations have been shut down since February of this year.
 Shincheonji has only held online services since February.
 However, its buildings continue to remain closed and Shincheonji has requested for the courts to reconsider the order for building closure.
 Shincheonji is requesting access to the buildings for the sake of building maintenance, not for usage of religious meetings or activities.
 The City of Daegu, however, has rejected the request, stating that building maintenance is currently not needed and that the public opinion against Shincheonji's Daegu Church still has not recovered.
 The courts have not yet ruled against or for the request.
 The situation could also be resolved upon an agreement between Shincheonji Daegu Church and the City of Daegu.

 Criminal charges against group's leader

-On 31 July 2020, Lee Man-Hee was arrested by South Korean authorities for allegedly hiding crucial information from contact-tracers and other offenses; by this time the Shincheonji Church was being linked to more than 5,200 coronavirus infections, or 36% of South Korea's total cases.
+On July 31, 2020, Lee Man-Hee was arrested by South Korean authorities for allegedly hiding crucial information from contact-tracers and other offenses; by this time the Shincheonji Church was being linked to more than 5,200 coronavirus infections, or 36% of South Korea's total cases.
 Prosecutors specifically alleged that Lee had failed to provide health authorities with a complete lists of church members in violation of South Korea's Infectious Disease Control and Prevention Act.
-The Vice Minister of the Ministry of Health and Welfare (South Korea) has publicly stated that Shincheonji has cooperated with authorities.
+The Vice Minister of the Ministry of Health and Welfare (South Korea) publicly stated that Shincheonji has cooperated with authorities.

 Lee was initially detained pending trial, and several previous appeals for bail were initially rejected.
-However, on 12 November 2020, the court granted bail to Lee, with the court noting Lee's consistent attendance and compliance during court proceedings, as well as the health concerns of detaining a 90-year-old senior in prison.
+However, on November 12, 2020, the court granted bail to Lee, with the court noting Lee's consistent attendance and compliance during court proceedings, as well as the health concerns of detaining a 90-year-old senior in prison.